9 Simple Ways To Ease Back Into The Gym

 It is easier to be consistent with something if you have a goal to work towards.
 Setting goals sets you up for success on your path of consistent exercise.
 If you want to go to the gym five days a week, start with being consistent on one day and then build from there.
 Make sure the goal is attainable so you don’t set yourself up for failure.

 When you first step foot in a gym, have a plan of action.
 It is easy to get lost in all the equipment and feel overwhelmed.
 Plan your workout ahead of time so you’re not wasting your time.
 It is best to incorporate the three components of fitness: aerobic, flexibility, and strength.
 If you only have a short time, do 15 minutes of cardiovascular activity, 20 minutes of resistance training, and 10 minutes of stretching.
 Depending on how many days you will work out, break up your routine into different areas of the body.

 If you used to lift a certain amount before you stopped working out, start lighter and ease your way back in.
 You do not want to overdo it your first day out and feel defeated.
 It is okay if you were not where you were before.
 Because your body is not used to that level of activity, trying to pick up where you left off will lead to injuries.
 Start at a low intensity and build your way up.
 Increase the intensity and duration after your body feels like it can handle more.
 After a few weeks, you will be close to where you were.

 Listen to Your Body

-Returning to the gym will cause some discomfort, but it is important to learn the difference between discomfort and pain.
+Returning to the gym will cause some discomfort, but learning the difference between discomfort and pain is essential.
 Don’t push yourself past your limits.
-If you find that you have pushed yourself to a point of pain, it is okay to take a rest.
+If you find that you have pushed yourself to the point of pain, it is okay to take a rest.

 Check out this table from Choose PT to help you know the difference between pain and soreness: